Des de Moor

-Des de Moor is a writer, singer, musician and songwriter.
-In 1987 he formed The Irresistible Force with Morris Gould aka Mixmaster Morris.
+Des de Moor (20 April 1961 – 7 February 2026) was an English writer, singer, musician and songwriter.
+In 1987, he formed The Irresistible Force with Morris Gould also known as Mixmaster Morris.

-One of de Moor's best known work to date is Darkness and Disgrace, an adaptation of David Bowie songs in cabaret/chanson style created in collaboration with pianist Russell Churney, originally performed in 2001 and recorded in 2003 (see Darkness and Disgrace: Des de Moor and Russell Churney Perform the Songs of David Bowie.
+One of de Moor's best known works was Darkness and Disgrace: Des de Moor and Russell Churney Perform the Songs of David Bowie, an adaptation of David Bowie songs in cabaret/chanson style created in collaboration with pianist Russell Churney, originally performed in 2001 and recorded in 2003.

-He has also produced English translations of songs by Jacques Brel.
+De Moor also produced English translations of songs by Jacques Brel.

-He is a beer writer, writing regularly for Campaign for Real Ale publications and others.
-In 2010 he contributed to the book 1001 Beers You Must Try Before You Die (edited by Adrian Tierney-Jones, Quintessence) and in 2011 published his own first book, The CAMRA Guide to London's Best Beer, Pubs and Bars (CAMRA Books).
+He was a long-time member of the British Guild of Beer Writers, writing regularly for Campaign for Real Ale publications and others.
+In 2010, he contributed to the book 1001 Beers You Must Try Before You Die (edited by Adrian Tierney-Jones, Quintessence) and in 2011 published his own first book, The CAMRA Guide to London's Best Beer, Pubs and Bars (CAMRA Books).
 A second edition of this appeared in 2015 and a third in 2022.
+De Moor also wrote Cask: The Real Story of Britain's Unique Beer Culture, published by CAMRA Books in 2023.

+De Moor died from a brain tumour on 7 February 2026, at the age of 64.